Best Things To Do in Calgary

 For a taste of true Canadian sportsmanship, make your way to Scotiabank Saddledome, home of the National Hockey League's Calgary Flames.
 Having moved from Atlanta in 1980, the Flames won Calgary over in 1989 when they claimed the Stanley Cup.
 Since then, this beloved sports team has been a symbol of pride for Calgarians; they celebrate the Flames' wins on 17th Avenue SW or "The Red Mile."

-The Saddledome even plays an active role in city life during the off-season, hosting special events like concerts, rodeos and even visits from such notable world figures as Queen Elizabeth II and the Dalai Lama.
-One Yelp.com user writes: "The dome is a special place for me.
-It's a nice structure shaped like a saddle and the interior isn't too shabby either.
-Easy to navigate and the people here for hockey games are just awesome."
+The Saddledome plays an active role in city life during the offseason, hosting special events like concerts, rodeos and even visits from such notable world figures as Queen Elizabeth II and the Dalai Lama.
+It gets its name from its saddle-shaped roof.

 Explore More of Calgary